PETA Is Asking Aretha Franklin’s Family To Donate The Queen Of Soul’s Fur Coats

 The often controversial and largest animal rights organization in the world is after the Queen of Soul’s iconic fur coats.

-The executive president of People for the Ethical Treatment of Animals, Tracy Reiman, sent a letter to Aretha Franklin’s on Friday requesting the coats so that PETA can donate them to be used as clothing for the homeless and as bedding for needy animals, according to Page Six.
+Tracy Reiman, the executive president of People for the Ethical Treatment of Animals, sent a letter to Aretha Franklin’s family on Friday requesting the coats so that PETA can donate them to be used as clothing for the homeless and as bedding for needy animals, according to Page Six.

-The letter, addressed to Franklin’s niece Sabrina Garret Owens who has been appointed as the personal representative of the late singer’s estate, said that furs belonging to the likes of Anjelica Huston, Mariah Carey, Kim Cattrall, Mary Tyler Moore and Sharon Osbourne have previously been donated in this manner.
+The letter, addressed to Franklin’s niece, Sabrina Garret Owens, who has been appointed as the personal representative of the late singer’s estate, said that furs belonging to the likes of Anjelica Huston, Mariah Carey, Kim Cattrall, Mary Tyler Moore, and Sharon Osbourne have previously been donated in this manner.

-“In the past, we’ve given donated fur coats—some coming from other wonderful women…to homeless shelters in the U.S. (including in Detroit) and to displaced refugees in Afghanistan, Mongolia, and Syria,” the letter read, according to the report.
+“In the past, we’ve given donated fur coats — some coming from other wonderful women…to homeless shelters in the U.S. (including in Detroit) and to displaced refugees in Afghanistan, Mongolia, and Syria,” the letter read, according to the report.

-The Queen was known for her many furs, which she often wore on stage.
+Franklin was known for her many furs, which she often wore on stage.
 Who could forget the incredible moment she dropped her coat as a grand finale during her performance at the Kennedy Center Honors dedicated to Carole King in 2015?
-The crowd went wild, including then-President Barack Obama who was brought to tears by Franklin’s performance.
+The crowd went wild, including then-President Barack Obama, who was brought to tears by Franklin’s performance.

 “By donating Aretha Franklin’s fur coats to PETA, her family could expand her legacy of social justice to animals.
 While we can’t bring back the animals who suffered and died for them, these coats can help others by providing some much-needed warmth to orphaned animals and humans in desperate need,” Reiman said in a statement, according to the Page Six report.